+Carl J. Wenning, Coordinator

+Physics Teacher Education

+Department of Physics

+Illinois State University

-Carl J. Wenning, Department of Physics, Illinois State University, Normal, IL 61790-4560 E-mail: wenning@phy.ilstu.edu
+Normal, IL 61790-4560

+wenning@phy.ilstu.edu

+(Version date: December 7, 2004)

 There is little attention given to how the processes of scientific inquiry should be taught.
-It is apparently assumed that once teacher candidates graduate from institutions of higher learning they understand how to conduct scientific inquiry and can effectively pass on appropriate knowledge and skills to their students.
-This is often not the case due to the nature of university-level instruction which is often didactic.
-Scientific inquiry processes, if formally addressed at all, are often treated as an amalgam of non-hierarchical activities.
-There is a critical need to synthesize a framework for more effective promotion of inquiry processes among students at all levels.
-The author presents a new hierarchy of teaching practices and intellectual processes with examples from physics that can help science teachers, science teacher educators, and curriculum writers promote an increasingly more sophisticated understanding of inquiry among students.
+Inquiry is often treated as an amalgam of non-hierarchical activities.
+It is apparently assumed that once teacher candidates graduate from institutions of higher learning they understand how to conduct scientific inquiry and can effectively pass this knowledge on to their students.
+This is often not the case due to the nature of university-level instruction that is often didactic.
+There is a critical need to synthesize a framework for more effective promotion of scientific inquiry skills among students at all levels.
+The author presents a hierarchy of teaching practices and intellectual processes with examples from physics that can help science teachers, science teacher educators, and curriculum writers promote an increasingly more sophisticated understanding of inquiry among their students.

 The strength of a concept rests in its ability to organize information.
 What at first appears to be disorganized body of knowledge is made comprehensible and useful when a unifying framework is developed.
 Scientific inquiry is often presented as a jumble of disorganized but interrelated procedures.
 Teachers and teacher candidates are regularly encouraged to use inquiry processes in demonstrations, lessons, and labs, but there is little organizational pattern provided to relate inquiry to these approaches.
-This often leaves teachers and teacher candidates with questions about differences between demonstrations, lessons, and labs, and what role inquiry plays in each.
+This often leaves teachers and teacher candidates with questions about the differences between demonstrations, lessons, and labs, and what role inquiry plays in each.
 For instance, couldn't a good lesson consist of an interactive demonstration?
 If so, how would the interactive demonstration differ from a lesson?
 A good lab activity would seem to be a good lesson.
 So, what is the difference between an lesson and a lab activity?
 The differences between demonstrations and labs seem readily apparent; the real problem resides in defining the transitional phase between a demonstration and a lab - the lesson.
 Clearly, there must be identifiable differences between all such activities, but science education literature in this area appears to make no clear distinction between them with but a few rare exceptions.
 (See for instance Colburn, 2000; Staver & Bay, 1987.)